M1301 infantry squad vehicle: Development

-The Command and Control (C2) ISV is a specialized variant of the Infantry Squad Vehicle designed to enable mobile command operations at the company and battalion levels.
-It retains the same dimensions as the standard ISV to ensure compatibility with CH-47 Chinook transport and sling-load operations.
-The C2 ISV includes a protective shell housing a suite of communication and mission command systems, such as dual AN/PRC-158 radios, a mounted Mission Command Software (MMC-S) terminal, and a KGV-72 encryption device.
-A turntable-mounted keyboard and screen provide operators with the ability to manage communications and mission data while on the move or at a halt.
-Additional features include a hydraulic lift gate for protected rear access, adaptable seating for in-transit communications monitoring, and integrated power solutions to support radios, ATAK devices, and other mission-planning tools.

 Design

 The ISV is a doorless body-on-frame design, with steel and aluminum body panels.
 It is capable of seating 9 personnel (the size of a standard US Army rifle or weapons squad) in a 2/3/2/2 configuration within a simple roll-over protection structure.
 In addition to its occupants the ISV can store their rucksacks and sustainment items like water and ammunition.
 The ISV can be transported by the UH-60 Blackhawk via sling load, and internally carried in the CH-47 Chinook.

 The ISV is powered by a Duramax 2.8L turbocharged direct-injection diesel I4 engine connected to a Hydra-Matic 6-speed automatic transmission and 2-speed transfer case.
 The braking system is power assisted and anti-lock, with all 4 wheels using disc brakes and a run-flat insert.
 The electrical system is 24V and has a standard NATO jumper cable connector (aka "slave cable").
 The headlights can be used in a combat and blackout driving mode for night time convoy driving.